Around Tumut

 The factory has been operational since 1946, originally opening as the ‘Tumut Rural Co-Operative millet Society’, and continues to produce millet brooms to this day.

-Just a 20 minute drive from Elm Cottage, the Tumut Broom Factory is open to the public 9am-5pm weekdays, and some weekends, and can be found on the Adelong Road, Tumut.
+Just a 20-minute drive from Elm Cottage, the Tumut Broom Factory is open to the public from 9 am-5 pm on weekdays, and some weekends, and can be found on the Adelong Road, Tumut.

 For more information or to book a tour,